nih-cfde/use-case-library-build/library/USERSTORY-53.md

 ---
-input: workspace with relevant metadata, phenotypes, and genotypes for cases and controls with coronary artery diseases
+input: a workspace with relevant metadata, phenotypes, and genotypes for cases and controls with coronary artery diseases
-output: re-align the read-level data
+output: re-aligned read-level data
-task: batch-processing
+task: batch re-alignment
 tags:
 - processing
 - CAD